aces/Loris-MRI/docs/scripts_md/MRIProcessingUtility.md

 ### spool($message, $error, $upload\_id, $verb)

-Calls the Notify->spool function to log all messages.
+Calls the `Notify-`spool> function to log all messages.

 INPUTS:
   - $message   : message to be logged in the database
-  - $error     : if 'Y' it's an error log,
+  - $error     : 'Y' for an error log,
                  'N' otherwise
-  - $upload\_id : the upload\_id
+  - $upload\_id : the upload ID
   - $verb      : 'N' for few main messages,
                  'Y' for more messages (developers)